baikeshen/CarND-Traffic-Sign-Classifier-Project/writeup_Baike.md

 ![alt text][image5]

-After implemmenting original LeNet model, the results are as follow:
+After implementing original LeNet model, the results are as follow:
 * Training set accuracy of 94.8%
 * Validation set accuracy of 90.1%
 * Test set accuracy of 88.9%